thofisch/doc-12factor/docs/index.md

 # Introduction

-These guidelines are based on the [Twelve-Factor App](https://12factor.net), and adapted to how we recommend building services and applications that {==are ready for the cloud/Kubernetes/cloud-native/"cloud-friendly"==}.
+These guidelines are based on the [Twelve-Factor App](https://12factor.net), and adapted to how we recommend building services and applications are ready for the cloud.

+!!! info "Cloud-native = cloud-ready = cloud-friendly"
+    Within the context of these guildelines these terms are taking to mean the same, and is all about bringing cloud-centric best practices to software and IT generally, whether that be in the cloud or on premises.

+    **The key takeaway: *cloud-native* is more than *cloud-only*.**

-## {==Cloud-Native/Kubernetes/"Cloud-Friendly"==} Applications
+## Cloud-native Applications

-A {==cloud-native/"cloud-friendly"/Kubernetes==} application is designed and implemented to run on a Platform-as-a-Service (PaaS) installation and to embrace horizontal elastic scaling.
+A cloud-native application is designed and implemented to run on a Platform-as-a-Service (PaaS) installation and to embrace horizontal elastic scaling.
 The platform hides infrastructure details from the application developer.

 Adhering to the following guidelines will help embrace elastic scalability, statelessness, and treating everything as a service, enabling development teams to built applications that can scale and be deployed rapidly: